 Performance.
-Like the other structured lattice KEMs, KYBER's public key and ciphertext sizes are on the order of a thousand bytes, which should be acceptable for most applications (see Table C.1).
-In comparison, KYBER's bandwidth is smaller than NTRU, but slightly larger than Saber by about 10%.
+Like the other structured lattice KEMs, KYBER's public key and ciphertext sizes are on the order of a thousand bytes, which should be acceptable for most applications (see Table 6).
+In comparison, KYBER's bandwidth is smaller than NTRU but about 10% larger than Saber.

-KYBER has fast key generation, encapsulation and decapsulation in software [32] (see Section 2.2.2).
-There has been several works on optimizing implementations of KYBER in both software and hardware, and in hybrid hardware software settings.
-[34, 39-44, 79] For high-speed FPGA implementations, [45] shows that in terms of speed and resource realization, KYBER is a leading performer for all operations: key generation, encapsulation and decapsulation (among the finalist lattice KEMs).
+KYBER has fast key generation, encapsulation and decapsulation in software [33] (see Section 2.2.2).
+There have been several works on optimizing implementations of KYBER in both software and hardware, as well as in hybrid hardware/software settings [35, 40-45, 80].
+For high-speed FPGA implementations, [46] shows that in terms of speed and resource realization, KYBER is a leading performer for all operations: key generation, encapsulation and decapsulation (among the finalist lattice KEMs).

-Overall, the performance data reported from these referred works indicate that KYBER can be implemented efficiently enough in many different environments.
+Overall, the performance data reported from these referred works indicate that KYBER has sufficient performance in many different environments.

 Significant events since Round 2.
-At the beginning of the third round, the KYBER team increased $\eta$ from 2 to 3 for the centered binomial distribution used to sample public-key components in its Category 1 parameter set.
+At the beginning of the third round, the KYBER team increased the binomial noise parameter η from 2 to 3 for the centered binomial distribution used to sample public-key components in its category 1 parameter set.
 This was partly due to a suggestion from the NIST PQC team.
-Increasing the noise mildly resulted in a stronger defense against lattice reduction attacks without raising the decryption failure rate above the requisite threshold for security.
+Mildly increasing the noise resulted in a stronger defense against lattice reduction attacks without raising the decryption failure rate above the requisite threshold for security.

-To compensate for the increase in decryption failure probability, the number of dropped bits for each coefficient is changed from 4 to 3 for KYBER512.
+To compensate for the increase in decryption failure probability, the number of dropped bits for each coefficient of the second component of the ciphertext was changed from 4 to 3 for the category 1 parameters (KYBER512).
 In addition, during key generation the uniform sampling was made more efficient by using rejection sampling on 12-bit integers instead of 2-byte integers.